How Helsinkians came together to create the identity for their city

 The cornerstones of the Helsinki brand

-We created the “Helsinki mindset” which allowed everyone to contribute in promoting Helsinki.
+We created the “Helsinki mindset” to allow contribution from everyone to promote Helsinki.
 The city embraced an end user-oriented and participatory culture that is accelerating and enabling.
-We did not want to write stories about what Helsinki is today, or discuss logos or slogans.
-We were looking for the true essence of the city.
-After an extensive process of co-creation, we extracted four cornerstones to the Helsinki brand that are a guiding hand for all kinds of marketing and related activities.
+Rather than discussing what Helsinki is today, and focusing on logos and slogans, we concentrated on the true essence of the city.
+After an extensive process of co-creation, we extracted four cornerstones for the Helsinki brand to guide all marketing and related activities.

-Soon in the process it came clear to us that the fragmentation of different actors was a major challenge for marketing.
-There was also no clear strategy for using the city’s 40,000 employees, let alone all the residents of the capital, as brand ambassadors and the city’s administrative organization comprised 33 uncoordinated bureaus.
+Early in the process it became clear that the fragmentation of different actors was a major challenge for marketing.
+There was no clear strategy in place to utilise the city’s 40,000 employees, or the capital’s residents, as brand ambassadors and the city’s administrative organisation comprised 33 uncoordinated bureaus.

 The four cornerstones of Helsinki’s new brand identity